 Builds a report that calculates and summarizes average AWS and MBI-ES scores for a group of participants.

-by Michael P. Leiter, Christina Maslach, Susan E. Jackson, & Richard Schwab
+by Michael P. Leiter, Christina Maslach, Susan E. Jackson, and Richard Schwab

 A Maslach Burnout Toolkit for Educators Group Report provides group calculations and limited interpretation for AWS and MBI-ES scores.
 Requires purchase of Transform Survey Hosting (Data) licenses or Individual Report licenses (to collect the data) and a Group Report license (to generate the group report).

 To review a sample Group Report, please click here.